 WordPress.org Shared English Variants Translation Glossary.

-Note that some strings have been validated before these variations were decided, so if you see a different version, please submit a new string.
+Note that some strings have been validated before these variations were decided, so if you see a different version, please reject it and submit a new string.
 If we ever get global searching across all projects, we’ll handle it then.

-Other changes would be where demo content uses dollars and a US city that could be changed to pounds and London respectively.
+Other changes would be where demo content uses dollars and an American city that could be changed to pounds and London respectively.

 This applies to all contributors – even plugin and theme authors who want to translate their own project.

-The typical process is for you to submit strings for
+The typical process is for you to submit many (hundreds) strings for

 en_GB.
-This doesn’t require any change in default permissions, and can be done immediately.
-If you do a great job, and we’re confident in your abilities and intentions, you can then be upgraded to a Plugin Translation Editor (PTE) for a range of plugins (yours, or your favourites / the ones you use, etc.).
-If that goes well over a sustained period of time, you may then apply to be a Global Translation Editor for
+This doesn’t require any change in default permissions and can be done immediately.
+If you do a great job, and we’re confident in your abilities and intentions, you can then be upgraded to a Project Translation Editor (PTE) for a range of themes and plugins (yours, or your favourites/the ones you use, etc.).
+If that goes well over a sustained period of time, you may then apply to be a General Translation Editor for

 Why Do We Require This?